 - Completed application form must be submitted by the due date.
-The onus is on the applicant to confirm the APS receipt of their application form prior to the due date.
+It is the responsibility of the applicant to confirm the APS receipt of their application form prior to the due date.

-- Successful applicants will be notified in advance and receive their Travel Grants by EFT after attending and presenting at the ASM.
+- Successful applicants will be notified no later than one (1) week before the end of early bird registration, prior to the ASM, and receive their Travel Grants by EFT after attending and presenting at the ASM.
 Non-attendance and/or non-presentation at the ASM will result in the forfeiture of the Travel Grant.

 - The APS Board reserves the right to suspend or withdraw the Travel Grant program in situations where the APS ASM is:

 (a) Cancelled due to any unforeseen circumstances (e.g. pandemics)